gu-fan/riv.vim/README.rst

 >>> print 'this is a Doctest block' this is a Doctest block

-  It's highlighted but not folded
+  It's highlighted but not folded.

   See `Doctest Blocks`__